+Advanced fluids and chemistries are required during the drilling process for most oil and natural wells.
 An effective drilling fluid system, can reduce time to drill, increase wellbore stability and maximize recovery from the reservoir, which ultimately impacts the economic return of the well.
-Given the significant economic benefits that drilling fluids can provide, service providers that have the technical expertise, the experience and the product offering to provide optimal drilling fluid systems can present a compelling value proposition to exploration and production entities.
+Given the significant economic benefits that both drilling and completion fluids can provide, Suppliers that have the technical expertise, the experience and the product offering to provide optimal drilling and completion fluid systems can present a compelling value proposition to exploration and production entities.